See:

 Cause Limb and/or trunk failure due to fungal wood decay is a common problem with old big leaf maples (Acer macrophyllum).
 Injuries from pruning cuts, sunburn, or storm damage can expose susceptible wood.
 Large wounds and stubs and horizontal cuts are often entry sites for decay fungi.
 Wood decay generally is observed in older trees after extensive fungal colonization.
 Decay fungi frequently function as secondary invaders following a succession of microorganisms, including bacteria, yeasts, and other fungi.
 Decay in a single tree may be caused by more than one fungal species.
+Live trees are able to limit wood decay by walling off and compartmentalizing decay fungi but this can vary between different species and individuals.
+The CODIT model/principle (compartmentalization of decay in trees) is used by certified arborists to manage landscape trees with decay.

 Most fungi that cause extensive wood decay are Basidiomycetes.
 These fungi produce various fruiting bodies such as mushrooms and conks that contain basidia.
 These fruiting bodies develop after extensive colonization of the substrate in a suitable environment and under suitable physiological conditions.
 Basidiospores are forcibly discharged from basidia and usually are disseminated by air currents.
 Wood decay fungi enter trees primarily through wounds that expose sapwood or heartwood.
 Mycelial growth of the fungus proceeds with colonization and utilization of wood as a food source.